Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Final Payments

-Under Haw.
-Rev. Stat. § 388-3(b), when an employee quits or resigns, the employer shall pay the employee's wages in full no later than the next regular payday, except that if the employee gives at least one pay period's notice of intention to quit, the employer shall pay all wages earned at the time of quitting.
+Whenever an employee quits or resigns, the employer must pay the employee's wages in full no later than the next regular payday, except that if the employee gives at least one pay period's notice of intention to quit, the employer must pay all wages earned at the time of quitting.
+Haw.
+Rev. Stat. § 388-3(b).

 Unemployment Insurance

 Unemployment insurance benefits provide income to individuals who have lost work through no fault of their own.
-The website to establish employment insurance benefits or to reopen an existing claim is uiclaims.hawaii.gov.
+The website to establish unemployment insurance benefits or to reopen an existing claim is uiclaims.hawaii.gov.

 Workers' Compensation

 Hawaii's Workers' Compensation law was enacted in 1915, and its purpose is to provide wage loss compensation and medical care to those employees who suffer a work-related injury.
-Any employer, other than those excluded under Haw.
-Rev. Stat. § 386-1, having one or more employees, no matter their status, is required to provide workers' compensation coverage for its employees.
+Any employers, other than those excluded under Haw.
+Rev. Stat. § 386-1, having one or more employees, no matter their status, must provide workers' compensation coverage for their employees.
 Employers are required to provide certain benefits without regard to the employer's fault.
 Further, employees are prohibited from filing civil actions against the employer for work-related injuries or illnesses.
-The injuries covered are listed at Haw.
+Covered injuries are listed at Haw.
 Rev. Stat. § 386-3.

 Additional Laws and Regulations